- Calendar

 Having Fun

 Fun activities include going to ballets or maybe a pantomime, enjoying old movies on TV, watching the Queen's/King's Christmas speech, playing board games, and listening to carol singers.
-In some local communities nativity plays, concerts, performances, and tree-lighting ceremonies take place.
+In some local communities, nativity plays, concerts, performances, and tree-lighting ceremonies take place.

 Towns and churches are decorated with nativity scenes incorporating baby Jesus, Mary, Joseph, animals, shepherds, and angels.

 Churches hold Christmas Eve candlelit or midnight services.
 Carol singers go from house to house.
-People decorate their homes with lights and displays outside and light their Christmas trees and other decorations inside.
+People decorate their homes with lights and displays outside, and light their Christmas trees and other decorations inside.
 Children especially look forward to receiving gifts on Christmas morning, and Santa Claus coming down the chimney to deliver them the night before.
 Some people volunteer to help out at homeless shelters or engage in other charitable work.

 The Christmas Tree

 The Celts and Druids in Europe saw evergreens as symbols of eternal life and would decorate their homes with them to revive the dying sun of midwinter.
-They would also burn a yule log.
+They would also burn a Yule log.
 Mistletoe was sacred and held magical powers.
 In Scandinavia, if enemies met under mistletoe trees, they would lay down their weapons and give each other a kiss of peace.
-In medieval Germany, people honored Adam and Eve with a feast on December 24, decorating a paradise tree with apples and wafers.
+In medieval Germany, people honoured Adam and Eve with a feast on December 24, decorating a paradise tree with apples and wafers.
 Candles were also used as decorations, symbolizing Christ.
 German settlers brought the custom to North America, but it was German Prince Albert and Queen Victoria of England w#ho popularized the tradition during the 19th century.

 Santa Claus